sevcikfi/CodeNotebook/Docker.md

 ## Composing image

-`docker-compose up` for running docker-compose on current dir
+`docker-compose up` for running docker-compose on current dir, use with `-d` to detach from STDIN and `--build` to rebuild the image before trying to run

 `docker-compose down` to shutdown the containers